digitalreplica/technology/note/ai.md

 - Types of AI models
 	- Machine learning (ML): generic term for training predictive algorithms
 	- Large language models (LLM):
+- AI is like the first computers, extremely limited on processing power and memory.
+So we have to work around these limitations in similar ways, while we wait for technology to catch up.
+	- In AI terms, the limitation is context size.
+AI is finally reaching context lengths where incredible knowledge processing can be done, but it's also incredibly expensive.
+So we need to find a balance between providing enough context to process knowledge effectively, and minimizing costs.
+	- [[Retrieval Augmented Generation (RAG)]] is a similar technique to memory swapping, with a larger memory pool holding all knowledge, then RAG pulling just the knowledge needed to fill an appropriate level of context.

 ## Quantization
 Quantization reduces the compute and ram needs for large models.
 Model weights are typically 32-bit or 64-bit floating point numbers, requiring enormous amounts of ram.
 Quantization reduces the weights to smaller integers, with 4-bits and 8-bits as a sweet spot to balance accuracy with resource constraints on more limited devices.
 A large quantized model still performs better than a smaller model of the same size.